Your Senior Journey

 FOLKS' WISDOM - COMMON BELIEFS

-All you need is more exercise
+All you need is more exercise - True - Not True?

 Don't eat after 8 pm

-Skipping meals works a treat
+Skipping meals works a treat?

 Well, unfortunately, there is some truth in this, as your hormones and belly fat are linked together.
 Once women are reaching the menopause, there is a change in the metabolic rate.